Guangzhou Airport: Transport, Services and Travel Tips

-Guangzhou Baiyun International Airport (CAN) is the main gateway for international travellers arriving in the capital of Guangdong.
-Located around 30 km north of the city centre, this modern airport welcomes millions of passengers every year!
+Guangzhou Baiyun International Airport (CAN) is one of the main gateways for travellers visiting southern China, located around 30 km (18.64 miles) north of the city centre.
+This modern airport handles millions of passengers every year and continues to expand with new facilities and terminals.

 Guangzhou Baiyun Airport Overview 🛫